jk-oster/obsidian-thought-stream/docs/getting-started.md

 ---
 title: Getting Started
-description: Start using Thought Stream in just a minute and learn how to use its powerful features.
+description: Start using Whisper Buddy in just a minute and learn how to use its powerful features.

 editLink: true
 ---

-# Getting Started with Thought Stream
+# Getting Started with Whisper Buddy

 > [!warning] Work in Progress 🏗️
 > This page is a work in progress and does not include all the features yet!
 In case you have questions or problems that are not covered in this guide check out [FAQ & Troubleshooting](./faq.md).